-- Goal 1: Eliminate or significantly reduce human impacts to indigenous flora and fauna - Goal 2: Develop a baseline monitoring report - Goal 3: Remove or control populations of invasive, exotic or problematic flora and fauna - Goal 4: Maintain a Prescribed Fire Program - Goal 5: Restore and maintain native habitats - Goal 6: Maintain preserve and monitor public use - Goal 7: Facilitate uses of the site for educational purposes - Goal 8: Provide a plan for security and disaster preparedness
+- Goal 1: Maintain high quality habitat with limited disturbance for the benefit of native flora and fauna - Goal 2: Develop a baseline monitoring report - Goal 3: Remove or control populations of invasive, exotic or problematic flora and fauna - Goal 4: Maintain a Prescribed Fire Program - Goal 5: Restore and maintain native habitats - Goal 6: Maintain preserve and monitor public use - Goal 7: Facilitate uses of the site for educational purposes - Goal 8: Provide a plan for security and disaster preparedness

-Public Involvement: A public meeting was held in the spring of 2009 with residents and neighbors from surrounding lands to review Final Management Plan.
-Staff will also coordinate management activities with the Corkscrew Island Neighborhood Association and Audubon's Corkscrew Swamp Sancturary.
+Public Involvement: A public meeting was held in the spring of 2009 and in September 2020 with residents and neighbors from surrounding lands to review Final Management Plan.
+Staff will also coordinate management activities with the Corkscrew Island Neighborhood Association and Audubon's Corkscrew Swamp Sanctuary.
+A public meeting will be held in the Fall of 2021 if the current Covid-19 guidelines allow.